-This note summarises the respective roles of the Government, the FRC and the accountancy profession in relation to the regulation of audit.
+This note summarises the respective roles of the Government and the FRC in relation to the regulation of statutory audit.

 Under The Statutory Auditors (Amendment of Companies Act 2006 and Delegation of Functions etc.) Order 2012,

 which replaced a previous delegation order, the Government has delegated to the FRC most of the responsibilities and powers in Part 42 of the Companies Act 2006.

 The delegated authority includes powers to make binding regulations in specific areas.
 To see the FRC Regulations that are in force, please click here

 The principal responsibility is to oversee the regulation of auditors by the professional accountancy bodies.
 In particular the FRC is responsible for the recognition, supervision and de-recognition of those professional accountancy bodies responsible for supervising the work of auditors and/or offering an audit qualification.

 The relationship between the FRC and the professional bodies has changed.
 Prior to 17 June 2016, the FRC was responsible for the recognition and oversight of the accountancy bodies which were in turn responsible for supervising the work of auditors (Recognised Supervisory Bodies (‘RSBs’)) and offering audit qualification (Recognised Qualifying Bodies (‘RQBs’)).
 This meant that the RSBs monitored the quality of the audit work and operated procedures for registration of statutory auditors and audit firms, maintaining of competence and disciplining of auditors.
 The FRC carried out oversight visits to these RSBs to assess the effectiveness of such arrangements and reported back to the Secretary of State.
 The FRC also provided independent monitoring of major audits as well as independent disciplinary arrangements in public interest cases.